ckarlof/engineering-roles/managers/engineering_manager.md

     * Identify engineers who are not performing well on their teams, create performance improvement plans with the support of your HRBP, and assess progress to make a recommendation to your manager.
 * Lead your team in confidently making courageous decisions in a timely manner
     * Synthesize complex information and diverse points of view into clear and compelling decisions and communications
-    * Use own knowledge base to broaden the range of problem solving options for your team
-    * When appropriate, encourage others to research and propose solutions instead of providing them outright
+    * Model bringing actionable solutions to problems and encourage others to research and propose solutions instead of you providing them outright
 * Communicate, support, and execute cases for change, and ensure your most affected engineers are involved early

 #### Relationships
+* Build trust and confidence with your peers and management chain
 * Be comfortable managing engineers with different experience, background, and skillsets than your own
     * Be as available as possible for your engineers, including regularly scheduled 1-on-1’s
 * Work with other managers across disciplines to allocate resources and ensure new cross-team projects launch smoothly
 * Partner with HR to continuously improve our strategies for retention, growth, and development